MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/customize-dev/customization-solutions-file-schema.md

 Download the [Schemas](http://download.microsoft.com/download/B/9/7/B97655A4-4E46-4E51-BA0A-C669106D563F/Schemas.zip).

-  For more information, see [Package and Distribute Extensions with Dynamics 365 Solutions](../package-distribute-extensions-use-solutions.md).
+  For more information, see [Package and Distribute Extensions with Dynamics 365 for Customer Engagement Solutions](../package-distribute-extensions-use-solutions.md).

 ## Schema